 The idea is to complain, then carry on.

 One of my favorite mentors is Brian Tracy.
 In the following video, he discusses the 4 steps to overcoming obstacles.

 - Decide what solution you try

 - Take action – because any action is better than no action

-I’ll be working on cracking that nut this week – to find out where, when and why this disconnect to taking action on my dreams is happening.
+I’ll be working on cracking that nut this week – to find out where, when, and why this disconnect from taking action on my dreams is happening.